Nik-V9/HEAPUtil/README.md

 # DualVPRUtil
-The code to be released soon
+Code to be released soon.